686 Bay St. Toronto, ON

 Pro-Bel Technical Solution

 Our team designed davit systems and horizontal lifeline systems around the perimeter of the building.
-Since the walking working surfaces are less than 2m wide, workers must be tied off at all times to the horizontal lifeline cable that runs around the entire perimeter on the main roof, penthouse roof and 8th floor roof.
+Since the walking working surfaces are less than 2m wide, workers must be tied off at all times to the horizontal lifeline cable that runs around the entire perimeter on the main roof, penthouse roof, and 8th-floor roof.

 The davit system was designed around the perimeter of the main roof and penthouse roof for suspended platform maintenance and window cleaning.
-Windows below the 4th floor overhang on the southern and eastern façades are serviced from the ground by others.
+Windows below the 4th-floor overhang on the southern and eastern façades are serviced from the ground by others.

 The two images on the right show the monorail track below the protruding curtain wall.